Pzychopomp/CPSC-335-Algorithms-Proj-1/README.md

     a[] // a random given array
     n = a.size()
-    for j = 0 to n/2 do // make sure it runs n/2 times
+    for j = 0 to n/2 do: // make sure it runs n/2 times
        for i = 1 to n-1 do: // move from left to right
            if (a[i] == black && a[i+1] == white): // check for swappable elements
                swap;